17nguyenc/CNGUYEN_Bhlhe40/README.md

 3. **Transcription Factor Binding and Epigenomic Profiling:** Use CUT&Tag to determine how Bhlhe40 regulates specific gene loci.
 4. **Data Integration:**
    - Combine Bulk RNA-Seq with ATAC-Seq to correlate chromatin accessibility with gene expression.
-   - Integrate ATAC-Seq with CUT&Tag-Seq to link Bhlhe40 binding sites to accessible chromatin regions and active gene transcription.
+   - Integrate ATAC-Seq with CUT&Tag-Seq to link Bhlhe40 binding sites to accessible chromatin regions and active and inactive gene transcription.

 ---